-How to Start a Budget:
+Budgeting Basics – How to Start a Budget:

 You don’t need expensive software or complicated spreadsheets to start a budget.
-A simple Excel sheet or even a pen and paper will do the trick.
-If you prefer a digital approach, there are plenty of budgeting apps.
-Free options like Mint and EveryDollar or paid solutions like YNAB.
-Regardless of the tool you choose, the first step is always the same: understanding exactly how much you earn and spend each month!
+A simple Excel sheet or pen and paper will do.
+If you prefer a digital approach, several budgeting apps are worth considering, including free options as well as paid solutions that offer more granular tracking.
+Regardless of the tool, the first step is always the same: understand exactly how much you earn and spend each month.
 If you’re a salaried employee, this is relatively straightforward.
-If your income fluctuates, it may take a little more effort.
-But once you have a clear picture of where your money is going, you can take control of where it should go moving forward.
+If your income fluctuates, it may take more effort to establish a baseline.
+We recommend using a conservative monthly estimate drawn from your lowest-earning months of the past year.

 Budgeting Ground Rules

-- Prioritize Investing 15% of Your Gross Income for Retirement
+1. Prioritize Investing 15% of Your Gross Income for Retirement

-- Keep Housing Costs Below 31% of Your Gross Income
+2. Keep Housing Costs Below 31% of Your Gross Income

-- The Rest is Up to You!
+3. The Rest is Up to You!

 What Comes After Budgeting?